Show Filters

 Process Design and Refinement

 Administering EV make-ready programs may appear similar to establishing typical new business accounts, but there are unique planning considerations that go into make-ready projects.
-The number of charging stations and plugs, specific location at the site, circuit capacity, anticipated demand, variability in load, and supporting infrastructure all significantly impacts the cost and effort required to properly plan and complete the installation of EV-charging infrastructure.
+The number of charging stations and plugs, specific location at the site, circuit capacity, anticipated demand, variability in load, and supporting infrastructure all significantly impact the cost and effort required to plan and complete the EV-charging infrastructure installation properly.
 Existing processes may need to be augmented with additional procedures, such as an application specific to EV supply equipment, utility and developer-side cost calculations, service agreements, and considerations, such as incorporating distributed energy resources.
 Example process updates are shown in Figure 1.

 Figure 1: Make-ready programs introduce new steps to the traditional process, requiring coordination across multiple stakeholders.